Fertilizer and Weed Control

 Our program is a complete 7-step lawn care program running from early March through early December.
 After the first application is applied, you can expect the next treatments to be scheduled approximately every 4 - 6 weeks.

 Yes, the products we use are pet friendly and sustainable.
-For more information please click on the pet friendly link.

 Please allow 2 hours for the weed control products to dry.

 Most weeds within a lawn are characterized as broadleaf weeds and pre-emergent herbicides do not control these types of weeds.
 Broadleaf weeds germinate at different times during the year and our complete 7-step lawn care program effectively controls these weeds as they germinate and as they are actively growing.